kristinemlarson/gnssrefl/tests/first_drivethru.md

 If you know how to compile Fortran code, I strongly urge you to download/compile the requested codes and install those executables in the correct place.

-FWIW, I have had times when archives have apprently blocked me (?).
+FWIW, I have had times when I have been blocked from downloading files (? after 20 file downloads - so maybe it is my internet provider ?).
 When I turn on my VPN, all is well.
-I have not investigated this in any detail - except that the one archive I contacted denied that they block anyone.
+I have not investigated this in any detail.
 So take that for what you will.

 ### Test the code for p041